-Bv the end of this course, the students will: 1.
-2. be able to create digital thematic maps and enter spatial and non-spatial information i them.
-3. combine knowledge and information for an effective and objective decision making.
-4. be familiar with procedures used for in time and accurate diagnostic mapping of crops hear and responses to various environmental stress factors.
-5. have the capacity to detect, analyse and evaluate remote-sensed crop information for use precision agriculture.
-Genera al Competences for, analysis and synthesis of data and information, with the use of the necessary technologing independently, Team work ig in an interdisciplinary environment tion of new research ideas Respec t for the natural environment
+- 1. know and be able to describe the principles of using temporal and spatial large-scale information provided by Geographical Information System and Remote Sensing in agriculture. - 2. be able to create digital thematic maps and enter spatial and non-spatial information into them. - 3. combine knowledge and information for an effective and objective decision making. - 4. be familiar with procedures used for in time and accurate diagnostic mapping of crops health and responses to various environmental stress factors. - 5. have the capacity to detect, analyse and evaluate remote-sensed crop information for use in precision agriculture.

+Search for, analysis and synthesis of data and information, with the use of the necessary technology Working independently, Team work